harelba/q/test/BENCHMARK.md

 * Iterations for each combination: 10

 The benchmark executes simple `select count(*) from <file>` queries for each combination, calculating the mean and stddev of each set of iterations.
 The stddev is used in order to measure the validity of the results.

+The graphs below only compare the means of the results, the standard deviations are written into the google sheet itself, and can be viewed there if needed.

 ## Hardware
 OSX Sierra on a 15" Macbook Pro from Mid 2015, with 16GB of RAM, and an internal Flash Drive of 256GB.